aamnah/ttc2030-basics-of-programming/README.md

 ### Documenting Python Code

-A string literal placed directly below the object can serve as documentation
+A string literal placed directly below the object can serve as documentation.
+[Read more](https://realpython.com/documenting-python-code/)

 ```py
 def plus_one(x):